Theophylline: Proton NMR

 The characteristic signals, distinguishing theophylline from related methylxanthines, are approximately 3.23δ and 3.41δ, corresponding to the unique methylation possessed by theophylline.
 The remaining proton signal, at 8.01δ, corresponds to the proton on the imidazole ring, not transferred between the nitrogen.
 The transferred proton between the nitrogen is a variable proton and only exhibits a signal under certain conditions.

 ^{13}C-NMR

 The unique methylation of theophylline corresponds to the following signals: 27.7δ and 29.9δ.
 The remaining signals correspond to carbons characteristic of the xanthine backbone.

 Natural occurrences

 Theophylline is naturally found in cocoa beans.
 Amounts as high as 3.7 mg/g have been reported in Criollo cocoa beans.

 Trace amounts of theophylline are also found in brewed tea, although brewed tea provides only about 1 mg/L, which is significantly less than a therapeutic dose.

 Trace amounts of theophylline are also found in guarana (Paullinia cupana) and in kola nuts.

+Crystalline forms in solid state

+It has been shown, that Theophylline has five polymorphic forms.
+In all these crystalline materials hydrogen bonds play an important role.